Imperial examination: Guozijian

 The Guozijian (Directorate of Education) was founded under Emperor Wu of Jin (r.
 265–289) to educate the nobility.
 Under the Song dynasty, the Guozijian became the central administrative institution for all state schools throughout the empire.
 Among its duties were the maintenance of the buildings, the construction of new facilities, and the promotion of students.
 The Guozijian itself was equipped with a library and printing shop to create model printing blocks for distribution.
 The Guozijian was abolished in 1907.

 Organization

 The examinations were given a formal structure and tier system during the Song dynasty but the exact number of tiers, their titles, degrees awarded, and names differed depending on era and dynasty.
 Sometimes examinations of the same tier from different dynasties had different names.
-For example, the palace examination was called dianshi or yushi during the Song, but tingshi in the Ming and the metropolitan examination was shengshi in the Song and huishi in the Jin, Yuan, and Ming.
+For example, the palace examination was called dianshi or yushi during the Song, but tingshi in the Ming, while the metropolitan examination was shengshi in the Song and huishi in the Jin, Yuan, and Ming.
 In other cases, examinations of different tiers used the same name.
 Fushi in the Liao meant prefectural examination but provincial examination in the Jin.
-The lowest tier exam was usually held annually while higher tier exams held triennially.
-Tight quotas restricted the number of successful candidates at each level—for example, only three hundred students could pass the metropolitan examinations.
-Students often took the examinations several times before earning a degree.
+The lowest tier examinations were usually held annually while higher tier examinations held triennially.